krunalpatel3/Udacity-Ml-Foundation-Projects/README.md

 # Udacity Ml Foundation Projects.

-There are Data analyst projects and Machine Learning projects in this Repository. the projects are from Udacity Ml Foundation Nanodegree.
+There are Data analyst projects and Machine Learning projects in this Repository.
+The projects are from Udacity Ml Foundation Nanodegree.